bhavyajha30/omnifood_restaurant_website/README.md

 Welcome to the **Omnifood** repository!
 This project features a responsive and static restaurant website designed with a modern user interface.
 Built using HTML, CSS, Bootstrap, and JavaScript, Omnifood offers a seamless experience for users looking to explore restaurant options online.

-## 📥 Get Started

-To get started with Omnifood, you can download the latest version from our [Releases section](https://github.com/eanni14/Omnifood/releases).
-Make sure to download the appropriate files and execute them on your local machine.

 ## 🚀 Features